 Source: Proposed Rule: Cybersecurity Maturity Model Certification Program

-These cost estimates include time spent by both in-house IT specialists and External Service Providers —such as Registered Practitioners (RPs) and C3PAOs—that can help organizations achieve CMMC Level 2.
+These costs include time and resources from both in-house IT specialists and external service providers, such as Registered Practitioners (RPs) and C3PAOs, who assist in achieving CMMC Level 2 compliance.

-It’s important to note that these cost estimates start at the C3PAO assessment phase and do not include any costs prior to that point.
-That’s because defense contractors have been required to comply with NIST 800-171—which CMMC Level 2 requirements mirror—since 2017.
-Therefore, DoD doesn’t consider NIST 800-171 compliance technologies or documentation a new expense.
+However, it’s important to note that these estimates begin at the C3PAO assessment phase and exclude any costs incurred beforehand.
+Since defense contractors have been required to comply with NIST 800-171 standards—on which CMMC Level 2 is based—since 2017, the DoD does not consider NIST 800-171-related technologies or documentation as new expenses.

-The good news is that technology solutions are available that reduce the time and costs to achieve NIST 800-171 and CMMC compliance.
-PreVeil’s blog, 6 Ways to Save Money on CMMC, will help you better understand the costs involved, and provides ways to save money on each step of the process.
+The good news is that there are technology solutions available that can significantly reduce the time and cost of achieving compliance.
+PreVeil’s blog, 6 Ways to Save Money on CMMC, offers insights into the costs involved and practical strategies to save money at each step of the process.

 If you’re just starting your CMMC Level 2 compliance journey, you should focus on meeting the 110 controls in NIST 800-171.
 PreVeil offers a three-step roadmap to NIST 800-171 compliance and CMMC Level 2 certification.